Nastel/tnt4j-stream-jmx/README.md

 * `-connect` - defines that StreamsAgent shall connect to running JVM process over JMXConnector (RMI) connection.
 * `-vm:activemq` - is JVM descriptor.
 In this case it is running JVM name fragment `activemq`.
 But it also may be JVM process identifier -
 PID.
 Mandatory argument.
-* `-ao:*:*!*:dummy!10000` - is JMX sampler options stating to include all MBeans, exclude all `dummy` MBeans and schedule sampling every 30 seconds.
+* `-ao:*:*!*:dummy!10000` - is JMX sampler options stating to include all MBeans, exclude all `dummy` MBeans and schedule sampling every 10 seconds.
 Sampler options are optional - default value is `*:*!30000`.
+Initial sampler delay can be configured by adding numeric parameter
+`*:*!30000!1000` defining initial sampler delay as 1 second.
+Default sampler delay value is equal to sampling period value.

 #### To connect to JMX service over URL